joshcanhelp/budget-cli/docs/configuration.md

 - `expenseTypeMapping`: The keys in the object are expense categories and the values are an expense type of "need" or "want" to automatically map expense categories to types.
 - `expenseAllowance`: This can be set to an object with keys indicating a specific year.
 Each year should be set to an object with expense sub-categories as keys.
 Each sub-category should be set to an object with the keys `allowance`, indicating how much is allowed per month, and `carryover`, indicating any rollover from the previous year (or `0` if none).
 - `moveFilesAfterImport`: This can be set to an object with keys indicating an account name and values indicating an absolute path to a local directory.
 If a destination path is set for a specific account, the CSV file will be moved there after successful import.
+- `defaultImportDir`: This can be set to a directory where the import command will look for CSV files.
+If this is not present then the command will require a directory path in the `input` flag.